Lake Casitas: History

-The lake filled and overflowed for the first time around the 1970s.
+The lake filled for the first time around the 1970s.
+The spillway was first used in 1978.
+As of 2024, it has operated eight times.

 During the 1984 Summer Olympics in Los Angeles, Lake Casitas hosted the canoeing and rowing events.

 The Thomas Fire at the end of 2017 had a significant impact on operations since the wildfire burned a large area within the watershed of the Ventura River.
 Rainstorms brought a lot of ash, sandy silt, gravel, and debris into the Robles diversion facility that had collected over several years since the fire resulting in some temporary shutdowns of water from the Ventura River.

 Operations

 The Casitas Municipal Water District provides drinking water to the Ojai Valley, parts of Ventura, and the Rincon coast north of Ventura.
 They took over management of the Ojai water system by purchase of the franchise from Golden State Water Company in April 2017 after an overwhelming vote in favor.